-Please review your State's SSDQ compliance levels and narrative overview and identify if changes are needed for the upcoming fiscal year.
-You must also update the newly added Crash VIN Accuracy category rating.
+Please review your State's SSDQ compliance levels and Narrative Overview and identify if changes are needed for the upcoming fiscal year.
 You must select 'yes' to make changes.

 - Yes, the information in this section must be updated for this upcoming fiscal year.
 I understand that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.